n1n4xyz/n1n4xyz/READMEn1n4xyz.md

-# Nina Haide
+# Hi, I'm Nina 👩🏽‍💻✨

 AI engineer and consultant.
-I build LLM and agent systems in Python, and ship on-chain projects at hackathons.
-M.Sc.
-Artificial Intelligence, 2026.
-Based in southern Spain, working across Europe.
+I build LLM and agent systems in Python, ship on-chain projects at hackathons and completed a  M.Sc.
+Artificial Intelligence in 2026.

-Currently: multi-agent orchestration, AI governance under the EU AI Act, and privacy-preserving on-chain identity.
+Currently working on multi-agent orchestration, AI governance under the EU AI Act and privacy-preserving on-chain identity.

 ## Selected work